 - Transfer the whipped cream into a piping bag fitted with a star tip.

-- Carefully cut the buns lengthwise (and if you wish, remove some of the bread inside since it may be too bulky) and pipe in the cream.
+- Carefully cut the tops of the buns lengthwise (and if you wish, remove some of the bread inside since it may be too bulky) and pipe in the whipped cream.

 - Best served immediately.

 The nutritional information provided should be considered as approximate and is not guaranteed.
 Please use your best judgment to ensure food is safely prepared and/or a good fit for your diet.